NuTyX/packages-x86_64/README.md

  It should shows all the packages available.

-#### 11. If you want to build the 'base-extra' collection from the sources
+#### 11. If you want to re build completly one of the 'xxx-extra' collection from the sources

     # bash scripts/base-extra -a

-#### 12. If you want to build the 'cli-extra' collection from the sources, add the proper line in top of the cards.conf file like this:

-    dir /houaphan/cli-extra

- then you are ready to compile the 'cli-extra' collection

-    # cd /root/extra
-    # bash scripts/cli-extra -s
     # bash scripts/cli-extra -a

-#### 13. If you want to build the 'gui-extra' collection from the sources, repeat step 12 but for the 'gui-extra' collection
+    # bash scripts/gui-extra -a

 Have fun :)